aragon/whitepaper/README.md

 The organization will face many operational decisions, including but not limited to the following:

 1. Changes to the organization's permissions or the content of the proposal agreement itself.
-2. Changes to court fees and other configuration parameters.
+2. Changes to Court fees and other configuration parameters.
 3. Managing a treasury which is funded via a portion of the Court fees.